CAFECA-IO/js-Keccak-Laria/README.md

 ## How to use it?
 1. create Keccak with algorithm name
 ```
-// you can replace keccak256 with any keccak algorithm name

 const keccak256 = new Keccak('keccak256');
 ```
 2. use update and digest to get hash output